vmagnin/ForSudoku/README.md

 reference, and a `template.txt` grid filled with zeroes to start your own grid.

 Paste the needed files into the root of the project (only the files listed by the program when selecting option `2` can be read and processed).
+On a Unix-like OS, you can also create links in the root of the project.

 ### 6) Generation of a completed Sudoku grid